ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

     try value.containerEncode(container: &container, key: .value)
 ```

-However, it is much too frustrating to extend protocol every time you want to write code like the example.
+However, it is much too frustrating to extend protocols every time you want to write code like the example.

 ### Problem#2: Cannot cast as protocols with associated types